hzlab/2020_Veldsman_BrainComms_Network_Degeneration/Step1_Lesion_fillling/example_data/readme.md

-We provide a T1-weighted and FLAIR images of a subject for you to test our codes here
+We provide a T1-weighted and FLAIR images as well as a lesion mask (named ples_lga_0_rmoFlair.nii) of a subject for you to test our codes here